sarakapasi/sarakapasi.github.io/_pages/about.md

 What I do
 ------
 I am an incoming PhD student in the Biomedical Engineering program between Georgia Institute of Technology and Emory University.
 I completed my BS in Biomedical Engineering (and minored in Chemistry and Biochemistry) at Georgia Tech.
 I'm interested in developing resilient delivery systems for microbes in human health and harsh environments.
-At Tech, I work in the [Enveomics Lab](https://enve-omics.gatech.edu/people/) on various microbial ecology projects.
+At Tech, I work in the [Enveomics Lab](https://enve-omics.gatech.edu/people/) with Dr. Kostas Konstantinidis on various microbial ecology projects.

 Outside of school, I am currently Head of Research at [Southeast Analog (SEA)](https://southeastanalog.org/), one of the only student-run analog missions based in the US.
 I do various activities like participating in recreational math conferences, playing squash, running outside, and reading a book a week, and I also hold an amateur radio license (KR4JRY) and operate an engineering-focused social media account, [@engineerwithsara](https://www.instagram.com/engineerwithsara/).